 Just over 60% of Transition House funding is provided by BC Housing, the Ministry of Public Safety and Solicitor General, and the Ministry for Children and Family Development.
 Fundraising activities, private and community donations, grants and foundation funding provide for the remaining 40% of our core service and counselling programs.
 Supporters include the Provincial Employees’ Community Services Fund, family and corporate foundation, and hundreds of individual donors, families, businesses, organizations, foundations, churches, unions, employee groups, and other groups.
 Individuals and community groups regularly donate food and other much needed items as well.
-A generous community has provided wonderful support to the organization for over 35 years!
+A generous community has provided wonderful support to the organization for over 40 years.
 Thank you!